C-Wirth/cos285/Assignment5/README.md

       8 milliseconds to find top-10 popular songs

-      9 milliseconds to clone the tree
+      8 milliseconds to clone the tree

       validation result of cloning and filtering: true

-      6 milliseconds to filter the tree and validate the binary search tree
+      3 milliseconds to filter the tree and validate the binary search tree

-      The Artist(s) with the highest view(s) in the given range: Queen
+      The Artist(s) with the highest view(s) in the given range: [Queen]

-      1 milliseconds to find popular artists
+      0 milliseconds to find popular artists